tommyskott/dotfiles/.ssh/README.md

 #### Generate a new SSH key

+Or follow the guide on Github: [Generating a new SSH key and adding it to the ssh-agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 ```
 ssh-keygen -t rsa -b 4096 -C "you@domain.com"
 > Generating public/private rsa key pair.